Business Policies and Procedures Manual

 HRS representatives may access personnel files in the performance of their official duties.

-Within 30 days of receipt of a completed and signed performance evaluation, an employee may submit a written request for the Director of Human Resource Services to review alleged irregularities in the use of the approved performance evaluation form and/or procedures.
+Within 30 days of receipt of a completed and signed performance evaluation, an AP or civil service employee may submit a written request to the designated personnel officer for the University, or designee, to review alleged irregularities in the use of the approved performance evaluation form and/or procedures.

 HRS must notify the employee in writing of the result of the internal review.